graps1/impmeas/README.md

 ### Table based representations

-No further packages are required.
 One can instantiate Boolean functions represented by tables (i.e. a column vectors of size $2^n$) as follows:

 ```python
 	import impmeas as imp